IBPI Workshop: Integrating Bike-Ped Topics into University Transportation Courses

 HOUSING AND ACCOMMODATION

-For those wishing to stay off campus, we can recommend some nearby hotels and tips for getting around town.
+We can recommend some nearby hotels and tips for getting around town.
 Air B&B is another potential source to find a comfortable place to stay.
-Budget option: Participants in this workshop are eligible to register for on-campus housing in basic, dormitory-style rooms.

 Requests for reasonable accommodations may be made to Conference & Events Office, (503) 725-CONF, email: email@example.com or the Disability Resource Center, (503) 725-4150, e-mail: firstname.lastname@example.org.
 In order to ensure that reasonable accommodations can be provided in time for this event, please make your requests as soon as possible.